jonakieling/typo3-websocket-provider/README.md

 # Security notice

-Does not provide authentication, rate-limiting or user input validation.
+Does not provide authentication or user input validation.

 # websocket_provider